cryotato/cryotato.github.io/_pages/shop.md

 -->

 # Emergent phenomena
 You open the door, to another door, to another door.
-In this unexplored territory, machines are weaponized against acoustic familiarity.
-Emergence, over control.
-Everything is a reference to itself.
+In this unexplored territory, machines are weaponized against familiarity.

 > [emergence](https://dictionary.cambridge.org/dictionary/english/emergence) /ɪˈmɜː.dʒəns/ (noun)